Product Support & Resources

 The Bottom Line

 A carbon monoxide alarm does not detect natural gas.
-For full home safety, use CO alarms for poisoning prevention and a dedicated natural gas alarm (or a properly designed combination unit) to detect explosive methane leaks.
+For full home safety, use CO alarms and a dedicated natural gas alarm (or a properly designed combination unit).

 View All Support Topics